 Harvey Whitehouse is currently the recipient of an ERC Advanced Grant (2016-2021) to test and develop his theory of modes of religiosity.
 The modes theory proposes that the frequency and emotionality of rituals determines the scale and structure of religious organizations: low-frequency, highly arousing rituals bind together small but very cohesive groups of participants; high-frequency, less emotionally intense rituals create large anonymous communities that are more diffusely integrated.
-In recent years, this work has expanded beyond religion to examine the role of rituals of all kinds in binding groups together and motivating inter-group competition, including warfare.
-This research has become increasingly global in reach with data collection ongoing at field sites in Singapore, Japan, New Zealand, Australia, Vanuatu, Brazil, the U.S., Spain, Croatia, the U.K., Mauritius, and Libya.
-Professor Whitehouse is also a founding co-editor of Seshat: Global History Databank, which contains a huge volume of data on historical societies going back 5000 years and is being used to test various hypotheses concerning the role of rituals in the evolution of social complexity.
+In recent years, Harvey Whitehouse’s work has expanded beyond religion to examine the role of rituals of all kinds in binding groups together and motivating inter-group competition, including warfare.
+This research has become increasingly global in reach with data collection currently ongoing in Singapore, Japan, Indonesia, New Zealand, Australia, Vanuatu, Brazil, USA, Spain, Cameroon, and Libya.
+Whitehouse is also a founding co-editor of Seshat: Global History Databank, which contains a huge volume of data on historical societies going back 5000 years and is being used to test various hypotheses concerning the role of rituals in the evolution of social complexity.

 Whitehouse, Harvey and Jonathan A. Lanman (2014).
 The Ties that Bind Us: Ritual, fusion, and identification.
 Current Anthropology, Vol. 55, No.6: pp 674 – 695.